microsoft/SimplePlaces/README.md

 SimplePlaces
 ==========
 SimplePlaces is a sample application which demonstrates the usage of the Place Monitor API in Windows Phone 8.1.
 This application shows the known places on the map and by tapping the places push pin, more information about the selected place.
 The user is able to see the places visited from the last seven days as well as places history by using the application bar buttons.

 1. Instructions
 --------------------------------------------------------------------------------

 Learn about the Lumia SensorCore SDK from the Lumia Developer's Library.
-The example requires the Lumia SensorCore SDK's NuGet package but will retrieve it automatically (if missing) on first build.
+The example requires the Lumia SensorCore SDK's NuGet package but will retrieve it automatically (if missing) on the first build.

 To build the application you need to have Windows 8.1 and Windows Phone SDK 8.1 installed.